 Block Off Any Unused Extension Cord Sockets

 Single outlet covers cost little.
 Yet they prevent children from inserting things into socket holes and perhaps shocking themselves.
 For the outdoors, these covers stop much moisture from entering the cord socket and causing short and shock hazards.
-Therefore, we suggest stopping up all open extension cord outlets to further increase extension cord safety.
+Therefore, we suggest stopping up all open outlets to further reduce shock hazards.